AaltoML/DiVeQ_package/README.md

 ![alt text](https://raw.githubusercontent.com/AaltoML/DiVeQ/main/diveq_teaser.png)

-`diveq` method is published as a research paper entitled [*"DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick"*](https://arxiv.org/pdf/2509.26469) in the International Conference on Learning Representations (ICLR) in 2026.
+The `diveq` method is published as a research paper entitled [*"DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick"*](https://arxiv.org/pdf/2509.26469) in the International Conference on Learning Representations (ICLR) in 2026.
 You can find the original GitHub repository of the paper at [https://github.com/AaltoML/DiVeQ](https://github.com/AaltoML/DiVeQ).

 `diveq` package includes eight different vector quantization (VQ) methods:
 1. `from diveq import DIVEQ` optimizes the VQ codebook via DiVeQ technique.
 DiVeQ is the first proposed method in the paper that works as an ordinary VQ by mapping the input to codebook vectors.